Guide to product details

 Weight and Dimensions — The product's actual weight and dimensions.

-You can also specify your products' Length, Width, and Height in the Tax and Shipping tab to obtain precise carrier-calculated shipping rates for your customers (if the integration with your shipping carrier supports dimensional weight).
+The value in the Weight field mirrors the value in the Weight field on the General tab of the product details page.
+In the Shipping & Pickup tab, you can also specify your products' Length, Width, and Height to obtain precise carrier-calculated shipping rates for your customers (if the integration with your shipping carrier supports dimensional weight).

-Shipping rates — Specified shipping rates for this particular product (if it requires shipping) that you set in the Tax and Shipping tab.
-Use one of four offered options to set an individual shipping strategy:
+Shipping Rates — Individual shipping rates for this particular product (if it requires shipping).
+Use one of four offered options to set product-specific shipping rates:

 By default, your store’s shipping methods that you set on the Shipping and Pickup page are used.
 You can keep the first shipping rates option — your store's regular shipping rates — if the item is shipped like most of the products in your store.